harboreast/email_scraper/README.md

 input_urls.txt - this is the list of urls the script will loop through format must be "http://www.domain.com" (or https).

 ttl_pages_counter.txt - this file stores the current amount of single webpages that have been crawled, I did this to later add "start from where you left off functionality".
 Which I will add in coming days.
 The script will create this file on it's own and delete it after it's finished working.
-If the script crashes, for now you must manually delete this final before running the script.
+If the script crashes, for now you must manually delete this file before running the script.

 scraped_emails.txt - this is the intial set of percieved scraped email data, at times "junk data" (non email address) will be scraped, when the script is done looping through the input_urls, a final sanitization will be done of the list to remove any unwanted data.